MaxCri81/Miscellaneous/README.md

 - maskNumber -> Returns a string with the last 4 digits visible and the rest masked by the "*"
 - isPalindrome -> Verify if a word or phrase reads the same backwards and forwards
 - checkAnagrams -> Check if two strings are anagrams
+- oneHundredDices -> Create and fill an array of length 100 with random dice numbers.